 There are no junior pay rates in the Building and Construction Award.

-Juniors have to be paid the relevant adult pay rate for their classification.
-This means that trade qualified juniors are paid the adult pay rate for trade qualified employees.
+Juniors have to be paid the relevant pay rate for their classification.
+This means that all employees (except trainees and apprentices) are entitled to the same minimum rate regardless of their age.

 Use our Pay Calculator to:

 - check which classification applies to the work performed and